nxproject/node/docs/README_B_FIELD.md

 ```

 The same ip:port combination cannot be used more than once for a hive.
 The feild names do
-not need to match when sharing the field among multipl hives.
+not need to match when sharing the field among multiple hives.

 ## Field environment settings